Taytay/juke-rocket/README.md

 `$ spt toggle --status --device "Jukebox"`

 7. Now that that's working, let's make it work with RFIDs.
 Plug in the RFID reader if you haven't already.
-8. `$ yarn run cli` will start the app.
+8. `$ yarn run start` will start the app.
 Tapping an RFID card to the reader will look up the song or action and run it by calling the appropriate `spt` command.

+9. Running everything on bootup:
+   9.a : `$ yarn run build && cd ./service-defintions && ./install-services.sh `
+   9.b : Reboot and observe

 ### Acknowledgements